-Please note that the final report replaces the final exam for this course.
-The report is due when the final exam would have ended (Monday December 19 at 4:00 PM), per the Final Exam Schedule from the Registrar's Office.
+Please note that the final report and presentation replaces the final exam for this course.
+The report and presentation are due when the final exam would have ended (Tuesday December 17 at 4:00 PM), per the Final Exam Schedule from the Registrar's Office.